microsoft/promptflow/examples/tools/use-cases/custom-strong-type-connection-script-tool-showcase/README.md

 # Basic flow with script tool using custom strong type connection
 A basic flow with script tool that using custom strong type connection.
+Custom strong type connections offer an enhanced user-friendly experience compared to custom connections.

 Tools used in this flow：
 - custom `python` tool